-- Drop-in enrollment is NOT allowed. - Absence: If your child is sick or absent, we are unable to give you a refund or pro-rate your fee.
-Since we reserve a place for your child each day, staff are required to be on-site, even if your child is absent.
+- Prorating: This is only permitted for NEW/FIRST TIME registrations.
+Please check with the community center staff regarding this policy. - Drop-in enrollment is NOT allowed. - Absence: If your child is sick or absent, we are unable to give you a refund or pro-rate your fee.
+Since we reserve a place for your child each day, staff are required to be on-site, even if your child is absent. - Continuity of Care Registration: Typically, sites offer continuity of care registration for families whose children were enrolled the previous school year.
+Your local community center staff will be able to provide any details regarding continuity of care registration.
+Siblings and incoming Kindergartners are not eligible for Continuity of Care registration.